 - Reflect on and articulate how you used your knowledge and skills, how you gained new knowledge and skills, and how “theory and practice” work together.

-The Graduate School of Engineering placed nearly 1,000 students (primarily international students) with some of the most sought after technical skills in positions in the U.S. and globally during the 2019 academic year.
+The Graduate School of Engineering placed over 1,000 students (primarily international students) with some of the most sought after technical skills in positions in the U.S. and globally during the 2020 academic year.
 Co-op is part of the fabric of our academic program and we have a dedicated co-op team, including a global co-op team, that prepares students for the cooperative education experience through resume building, developing interview skills and guiding professional development.
 Co-op positions are available nationally and globally.

 How Co-op Works